 On one of the days we did a cooking class with local identity Pearly Kee, brushing up on our knife skills and learning the secrets of Nonya cuisine from a local master.
 We cooked three dishes; assam mea (tamarind prawns), view hu char (stir fried vegetables with cuttlefish), and a green mango salad (using mangos harvested from the trees outside Muntri Grove).

-The old buildings and shophouses, many of which look as if they may fall down in a light breeze, have so much character and charm.
-Now that George Town is UNESCO World Heritage Listed, many of these old buildings are being slowly restored back to their former glory, but in a sympathetic way that doesn’t lose the unique character the buildings possess.
+Now that George Town is UNESCO World Heritage Listed, many of the old buildings and shophouses are being slowly restored back to their former glory, but in a sympathetic way that doesn’t lose the unique character the buildings possess.

 Though this wasn’t the holiday we had originally intended, it reminded us that sometimes the best experiences are the ones that are unplanned.